American Film (magazine)

-American Film is a movie magazine originally published by the American Film Institute (AFI) as a print publication between 1975 and 1992.
+American Film is a film magazine originally published by the American Film Institute (AFI) as a print publication between 1975 and 1992.
 The magazine emphasized analysis and deconstructionist criticism in a format similar to Film Comment magazine.

 AFI re-launched the magazine as an ongoing monthly digital edition in April 2012.
+It continued for 31 issues, ending with the October 2014 issue.